-Such wrongful conduct often involves (i) stealing trade secrets, confidential information, or other valuable business assets; (ii) violating non-compete agreements or restrictive covenants; or (iii) improperly soliciting customers or current employees.
+Such wrongful conduct often involves claims over wrongful access of (i) trade secrets, confidential information, or other valuable business assets; (ii) violating non-compete agreements or restrictive covenants; or (iii) improperly soliciting customers or current employees.

 How our noncompete attorneys can help you?